winglovecola/my-portfolio/README.md

 ## Description

 Welcome to my portfolio, I'm Wing!
 Here you'll find my latest projects, as well as my resume, contact information, and links to my GitHub and LinkedIn profiles.
-This portfolio was built using HTML, CSS, an Express server, React, and a mail API.
+This portfolio was built using HTML, CSS, Node Express server, React, and a mail API.
 I'm confident that my skills make me a strong candidate for your job position.
 If you have any questions, please don't hesitate to reach out to me via the contact form or by email.
 Thank you for visiting!